 The Foundation North (formerly the ASB Community Trust) is an independent grant-making organisation supporting the work of not-for-profit groups in Auckland and Northland.

 The mission of the Lottery Grants Board is ‘to ensure empowered communities, community well-being and a sense of nationhood; and to ensure Treaty of Waitangi obligations are fulfilled’, by helping with supporting volunteers, enabling people to help themselves, promoting community wellbeing and addressing disadvantage, promoting community participation, inclusion and identity.

-The Community Organisation Grants Scheme (COGS) is a community-driven fund that provides grants to non-profit community organisations that deliver community-based social services.
+The Co (COGS) is a community-driven fund that provides grants to non-profit community organisations that deliver community-based social services.